-Given hundreds of different devices and multiple image formats, it only makes sense to simplify image resizing.
-It is possible by real-time image manipulation.
-This image management practice saves a lot of precious time of developers and also, simplify the workflow.
+Given the hundreds of different devices in the market, and multiple image formats at our disposal, it's best to simplify image resizing.
+And it's possible by real-time image manipulation.
+This image management practice saves the developers a lot of time, while also simplifying the workflow.

-Check out how ImageKit.io simplified the workflow of Purplle.com and you will get to know the real-time image transformations in detail.
+Check out how ImageKit simplified the workflow of Purplle.com to know about real-time image transformations in detail.

 Optimize Your Website Images

-Optimizing your website and app images include choosing the right type of image format, using smaller Kbs images by reducing the size, image compression, and using responsive pictures as per the different platforms.
-Always select the best image format (JPEG, PNG, GIF) and do proper image resizing as per the platforms.
+Always select the best image format (JPEG, PNG, or GIF) and do proper image resizing as per the platforms.
 Do not depend on browsers to resize your website images.
 You can use various plugins to optimize your website images, or you can go for real-time image optimization.

 Handle the Loading of Broken Images

-Nobody likes broken things be it your phone, a glass vase or a photo frame.
-So, don’t expect your visitors to tolerate something like below:
+Nobody likes broken things, be it a glass vase, a photo frame, or on their devices.
+So, don’t expect your visitors to tolerate something like:

-The best image management practice to handle the loading of broken images is using a third party image server such as ImageKit.io.
-It saves you from building your own server which can be very costly and time consuming for you.
+The best image management practice to handle the loading of broken images is using a third party image server such as ImageKit.
+It saves you from building your own server, a very costly and time consuming process.
 ImageKit uses URL-based transformations and provides server-side handling to prevent loading of non-existent images.